Intersection configurations in free and free times free-abelian groups: Multiple intersections in free times free-abelian groups

+Finally, let's see that, as a consequence of \Cref{prop: mint fg iff}, when all the input subgroups are finitely generated (that is, when $r_1,\ldots ,r_k<\infty$ and so, $r<\infty$), we can decide algorithmically whether $H_1\cap \cdots \cap H_k$ is finitely generated and, in case it is, compute a basis for it.
+This generalizes \Cref{thm: SIP FTA} to multiple intersections.

-\begin{thm} The multiple subgroup intersection problem for FTFA groups is computable.
-That is, there exists an algorithm which, on input $k\geqslant 2$ and (finite sets of generators for) $H_1, \ldots, H_k\leqfg \FTA$, decides whether the intersection $H_1\cap \cdots \cap H_k$ is finitely generated and, in the affirmative case, computes a basis for it. \end{thm}
+\begin{thm} The Multiple Subgroup Intersection Problem for FTFA groups is computable.
+That is, there exists an algorithm which, on input a finite number of (finite sets of generators for) subgroups $H_1, \ldots, H_k\leqfg \FTA$, decides whether the intersection $H_1\cap \cdots \cap H_k$ is finitely generated and, in the affirmative case, computes a basis for it. \end{thm}

-\begin{proof} In \Cref{prop: mint fg iff}, we have reduced the finite generability of the intersection $H_1\cap \cdots \cap H_k$ down to a linear algebra condition, clearly checkable using standard techniques.
+\begin{proof} The result is obvious for $k=0,1$, so we assume $k \geq 2$.
+In \Cref{prop: mint fg iff}, we have reduced the finite generability of the intersection $H_1\cap \cdots \cap H_k$ down to explicit linear algebra conditions, which are clearly verifiable using standard techniques.
 Hence, the decision problem is computable.